mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

 The final step in the process is to exchange your authorization code for an API access token.
 This can only be done securely through a back end service because it needs to know your client secret.
 Right now, our app looks like it's authenticated, but it is not _authorized_ to use the GitHub APIs.
-Let's add `ember-data-github` and make our index page show some data about the currently logged in user.
+Let's add `ember-fetch` and `ember-data-github` and make our index page show some data about the currently logged in user.

 ```
+ember install ember-fetch
 ember install ember-data-github
 ```